Yowgii/meteor-startbootstrap-agency/README.md

 ### Description ###

-This package wraps allows you to use startbootstrap agency te!plate just by installing it.
+This package wraps allows you to use startbootstrap agency template just by installing it.
 It is fully configurable so you can change images, links, colors etc and make it your own without having to worry about JavaScript CSS imports.
 Just change the configuration file and you're good to go... :)

 ### Installation ###